Home / Blog / Save Tab Groups

 4. Save the bookmarks.

-This preserves the URLs, but you lose the tab group structure, the color, and the name.
-When you reopen the bookmarks, they open as individual tabs you will need to re-group manually.
-It works as a last resort, but it is not practical for daily use.
+This preserves the URLs, but you lose the tab group structure, color, name, collapsed state, and snapshot history.
+When you reopen the bookmarks, they open as individual tabs.
+Then you rebuild the group by hand.
+Fine as a last resort.
+Annoying for daily use.

 Use a Tab Group Extension for Structured Backups